MarcvdSluys/PhysConsts/README.md

 ## Installation ##

 This package can be installed using `pip install physconsts`.
-This should automatically install the dependency packages ``, if they haven't been installed already.
-If you are installing by hand, ensure that these packages are installed as well.
+There are currently no dependency packages.

 ## Example use ##